 Check the What makes a GUINNESS WORLD RECORDS record title page and familiarise yourself with our record breaking criteria and policies.

-Apply and wait to receive the guidelines.If your suggestion is not accepted, we will still reply and explain why.
-This can take up to 12 weeks (or more if we have more demand than usual).
-Please check our current waiting times for the most up to date information.
+3. Apply and wait to receive the guidelines.If your suggestion is not accepted, we will still reply and explain why.
+This can take up to 12 weeks or more if there is higher demand than usual.
+Please check current waiting times for the most up to date information.

-Once you have access to the guidelines, read them thoroughly in order to understand the requirements for the attempt and the evidence needed.
-You will also have access to a very important document called GUIDE TO YOUR EVIDENCE, which will explain in detail how to get your attempt verified.
+4. Understand the requirements and evidence needed for the attemptYou will have access to a very important document called GUIDE TO YOUR EVIDENCE, which will explain in detail how to get your world record attempt verified.
 Many attempts are rejected because the rules have not been followed correctly.

 More than 50% of submissions are rejected because the evidence is insufficient.
 Once you are confident with the submission, upload your evidence online and await the result.
 Our Records Management Team review each application individually and the process can take up to 12 weeks.
 Check current waiting times for the most up to date information.

-The moment of truth!
+8. The moment of truth!

 If you are successful, congratulations - you will receive an official Guinness World Records certificate (further certificates and merchandise can be purchased in the GWR Store).
 If not, do not give up, you can apply again or pick a different record to attempt.